-➤On April 19, 2019 the FDA announced marketing permits were granted to NeuroSigma to sell its Monarch eTNS units for children between the ages of 7 and 12.
-The machine, about the size is attached to the child's TN while sleeping.
+On April 19, 2019 the FDA announced marketing permits were granted to NeuroSigma to sell its Monarch eTNS units for children between the ages of 7 and 12.
+The machine, about the size of a cell phone is attached to the child's TN while sleeping.
 Company claims it may work as well as medication.
-Side effects: headache, teethe clinching, trouble sleeping, fatigue.
+Side effects: headache, teeth clinching, trouble sleeping, fatigue.
 Must have doctor's prescription to obtain.
 Company wants to get approval to treat PTSD, Depression, Epilepsy, & Lennox Gasteat Syndrome.